Chevrolet Corvette: Seventh generation (C7; 2014–2019)

-Development for the seventh generation Corvette started in 2007.
-Originally set to be introduced for the 2011 model year, its introduction was delayed for three years.
-It was finally released for the 2014 model year.
-Mid-engine and rear-engine layouts had been considered, but the front-engine, rear-wheel drive (RWD) platform was chosen to keep production costs lower.
+Originally set to be introduced for the 2011 model year, the C7's debut was delayed until the 2014 model year to make changes to make the car more appealing to younger buyers.
+Mid-engine and rear-engine layouts had been considered, but the front-engine, rear-wheel drive (RWD) platform was retained to keep production costs lower.

-To GM's product planners and marketers, the fact that the Corvette had become known as an "old man's toy" became a prime factor in developing the next generation.
-Studies showed that about 46 percent of Corvette buyers in 2012, through October, were 55 or older, compared with 22 percent of Audi R8 and 30 percent of Porsche 911 customers.
-The head of Chevy marketing, Chris Perry, acknowledges that too many people saw it as the car of "the successful plumber."
-John Fitzpatrick, Corvette's marketing manager said "It's the old saying, 'Nobody wants to be seen driving an old man's car, but everybody wants to be seen driving a young man's car.' " To counter that perception GM planned to make the new generation C7 more aspirational to younger people.
-Towards that end, a camouflaged version of the car was made available in the popular video game Gran Turismo 5 in November 2012.
-As part of the marketing effort associated with the introduction of the new generation, the 2013 Indianapolis 500 utilized a Corvette for the 12th time as its pace car.

-The Motley Fool reports that Chevrolet could be earning $10,000 or more in gross profit for every Corvette it sells.
-GM's profit on sales is separate from the profits made by the individual dealerships selling the cars to the public.
+Promotional efforts towards a new generation of buyers included a camouflaged version of the car was made available in the popular video game Gran Turismo 5 in November 2012, and the C7 being featured as the 2013 Indianapolis 500 pace car, the Corvette's 12th time in that spotlight.

-The 2014 Chevrolet Corvette includes an LT1 6.2 L V8 (376 cu in) making 455 hp or 460 hp with the optional performance exhaust.
-The LT1 engine (the "LT1" designation was first used by GM in 1970 and then later in 1992.) is in the Gen V family of small block engines, which will be used in GM vehicles as the new small V8 option.
-It features three advanced technologies to the new LT1 V8 engine: direct injection, variable valve timing, and an active fuel management system.
+The 2014 Chevrolet Corvette included an LT1 6.2 L V8 (376 cu in) making 455 hp or 460 hp with the optional performance exhaust.
+The LT1 engine (the "LT1" designation was first used by GM in 1970 and then later in 1992.) is in the Gen V family of small block engines, which was used in GM vehicles as the new small V8 option.
+It featured three new advanced technologies: direct injection, variable valve timing, and an active fuel management system.
 Fuel injectors are located under the intake manifold.
-The Corvette remains rear-wheel drive with the transaxle located in the rear.
-Transmission choices include a 7-speed manual or a 6-speed (2014) / 8-speed (2015-) automatic with paddle shifters.
-The new interior includes wide-bottom seats as standard, with sportier versions with high side bolsters optional.
-The Corvette's flag logo has been revised for the new car and a small casting of a stingray has been added to the car's ornamentation.
+The Corvette remained rear-wheel drive with the transaxle located in the rear.
+Transmission choices included a 7-speed manual or a 6-speed (2014) / 8-speed (2015-) automatic with paddle shifters.
+The new interior included wide-bottom seats as standard, with sportier versions with high side bolsters optional.
+The Corvette's flag logo was revised for the new car and a small casting of a stingray was added to the car's ornamentation.